Privacy & Security

 We require recipients of personal information to adhere to the APPs in relation to personal information collected for Landmark’s purposes.

-Veda Advantage, Dun & Bradstreet or any other credit reporting body to whom Landmark discloses your credit information, may include your personal information including credit information, disclosed to it by Landmark, in reports that are then provided to other credit providers for the purpose of those providers assessing your creditworthiness.
+Credit reporting bodies to whom Landmark discloses your credit information, may include your personal information including credit information, disclosed to it by Landmark, in reports that are then provided to other credit providers for the purpose of those providers assessing your credit worthiness.

 The use and disclosure of your personal information may be further described in privacy notices contained in various documentation used to collect your personal information such as grower registration forms, trading account application forms or any other documentation or materials we may require you to complete from time to time in connection with the provision of Landmark’s products or services or to update our records.